aptech/docs/docs/setcatbasecase.rst

     :param x: data.
     :type x: NxK matrix

-    :param basecase: category to be set to basecase.
+    :param basecase: category to be set to base case.
     :type basecase: Mx1 string array

-    :param columnlist: indices or variable names of categorical variables.
+    :param columns: Optional argument, indicates columns of categorical variables to set base case for.
+Default = all columns.
     :type columns: Mx1 scalar or string

     :return x_meta: contains data with categorical base cases set to the categories specified in *basecase* for the variables in *columns* .